thecandlestick/silverbullet/website/Pointers.md

 ## _delete_ Operator

-Unlike standard variables that get removed when leaving their scope, dynamic variables can persist until the program completes.
+Unlike standard variables that get removed when leaving their scope, dynamic variables can persist indefinitely.
 It is therefore the _programmer’s_ responsibility to clean up after themselves. the _delete_ operator must be used to de-allocate a dynamic variable.

 ```delete <ptr>;```  used for dynamic variables